cdmdotnet/Manatee.Trello/README.md

 This code uses C# 7 features, so a compiler/IDE that supports these features is required.

-The solution consists of multiple projects that target .Net Standard 1.3.
+The solution consists of a multi-targeted project and .Net Framework 4.6.2 test projects.

 ### Building